theKashey/used-styles/README.md

 Read more about critical style extraction and this library: https://dev.to/thekashey/optimising-css-delivery-57eh

-## Code splitting
-This is all about code splitting, Server Side Rendering and React, even if React has nothing to do with this library.

-Code splitting is a good feature, and SSR is also awesome, but then you have to load all the used `scripts` on the client, before making a page alive.
-Everybody is talking not about `.css`, but only about `.js`.

-That's done, in a different ways.
-That's not a big task, as long as the _usage_ of code splitted blocks is _trackable_ - you are using it, and components defined inside.

-CSS is harder - you might just use random classes and what next?
-You are just importing CSS here and where, sometimes indirectly, and there is no way to understand what's happening.

-> While it's possible for webpack to add a `Link` to document header once some `Component` uses some `Style`, you can't do the same in the __concurrent__ server environment - there is no <head/> to add a Link.

-Code splitting libraries solved it straight forward - by building resource graph, and fetching all bound resources to that graph, but tracking is hard, and quite bound to the bundler, and could delay content sending.
+- 🚀 Super Fast - no browser, no jsdom, no runtime transformations
+- 💪 API - it's no more than an API - integrates with everything
+- 🤝 Works with `strings` and `streams`
+- ⏳ Supports preloading for the real style files

-## Solution
+## How it works
-1. Scan all `.css` files, extracting all the style names.
+1. Scans all `.css` files, extracting all the style names.
-2. Scan resulting `html`, finding all the `classNames` used.
+2. Scans resulting `html`, finding all the `classNames` used.
+3. Here there are two options:
 3a.
-Calculate all styles you need to render a given HTML.
+Calculate all __styles__ you need to render a given HTML.
 3b.
-Calculate all the files you shall send to a client.
+Calculate all the style __files__ you have send to a client.
-4. Inject styles or links
+4. Inject `<styles>` or `<links>`
-5. Hoist or remove styles on clientside startup

-> Bonus: Do the same for streams.

-> Bonus: Do it only for really `used styled`, not just imported somewhere.
+5. After page load hoist or removes critical styles replacing them by the "real" ones.

 ## Limitation
-In the performance sake `used-styles` inlines a bit more styles than it should - it's just harder to understand what shall be done.
+For the performance sake `used-styles` inlines a bit more styles than it should - it inlines everything it would be "not fast" to remove.
 - inlines all `@keyframe` animations
-- inlines all `html, body` and other simple selectors (aka css-reset)
+- inlines all `html, body` and other tag-based selectors (hello css-reset)
-- inlines all rules matching last part of a selector
+- inlines all rules matching last part of a selector (`.a .b` would be included if `.b` was used but `.a` was not)

-> And, hopefully

-- __inlines all classes used in HTML code__

 ### Speed
 >Speed, I am speed!

-For the 516kb page, which needs 80ms to renderToString resulting time for `getCriticalRules`(very expensive operation) would be around __4ms__.
+For the 516kb page, which needs __80ms__ to `renderToString`(React) resulting time for the `getCriticalRules`(very expensive operation) would be around __4ms__.

 # API
 ## Discovery API